celenium-io/celestia-indexer/cmd/api/markdown/search.md

 ### Address

-Address will be found by its hash.
+The Address will be found by its hash.
 Hash example: `celestia1jc92qdnty48pafummfr8ava2tjtuhfdw774w60`.
 Address has prefix `celestia` and has length 47.
-Also it should be decoded by `bech32`.
+Also, it should be decoded by `bech32`.

 #### Example response